bergerandrew/graphql-jvm-components/federation/graphql-jvm-federation/README.md

-# graphql-java-federation
+# graphql-jvm-federation
-Provides standardized, programmatic support for resolving entities.
+Provides programmatic support for resolving entities.
 Apollo's federation support provides a `SchemaTransformer` by calling `Federation.transform(...)`  but does not configure the transformer.
 This project aims to make it easily configurable.